frePPLe/frepple/doc/installation-guide/docker-container.rst

     * | POSTGRES_DBNAME:
       | Prefix to use for the database name.
-      | The default database names are "freppe", "scenario1", "scenario2", "scenario3".
+      | The default database names are "frepple", "scenario1", "scenario2", "scenario3".
       | If this argument is passed as "X", the database names will be "X0", "X1", "X2" and "X3".

 * The following **volumes** let you access all logs, configuration and license files: